Alifyz/android-sample-apps/README.md

 - Email: alifyz@outlook.com
 - Twitter: @AlifyzPires

-Most of the projects in this repository were build only for education purpose or as part of the [Android Basics Nanodegree](https://br.udacity.com/course/android-basics-nanodegree-by-google--nd803), and Android Developer by Google Nanodegree.

-You can also check my Intermediate/Advance educational apps on the Android Developer folder in this Repository, which is also part of the Android Developer course at Udacity.

 ### Android Framework

 In this folder, you will find projects using the following set of Libraries.